RaysceneNS/rayscenens.github.io/_posts/2019-06-26-Validate-JWT-Token-Signed-With-RS256.md

 ---
+title: "Validate JWT Token signed with RS256 for use within Microsoft Dynamics 365 CRM"
 tags: [Crypto,Dynamics]
 ---

-# Validate JWT Token signed with RS256 for use within Microsoft Dynamics 365 CRM

 How to secure an external web API call for use within Microsoft Dynamics 365 CRM Portals.